sagrawalx/algstat-dif/README.md

 ### Secondary Comparison Plots

 The following plots compare the DIF analysis paradigm that we focus on in the paper against two of the variants discussed there: the variant where the order of goodness-of-fit tests is swapped using both the asymptotic ("Asy") and the exact ("Exc") strategies, and the variant where classification step is augmented with a comparison ("Comp"), using only the asymptotic strategy.
+For a demonstration of how to conduct comparison using the exact strategy, see `exc-comp.R`.

 Right-click and open image in new tab to zoom.